 Good A-Level grades are not a strict requirement.
 All applications are welcome and will be reviewed by our recruitment partners based on their own merits.
 If you have any mitigating circumstances that affected any of your academic results, we recommend that you include them in your application.

 Your cover letter should tell us about you, why you are interested in a career in law and why you are applying to Slaughter and May.
 You should also include any other information which you think may be relevant to your application.
-Please ensure that your cover letter is no longer than one side of A4 and address it to Janine Arnold, Senior Manager – Trainee Recruitment.
+Please ensure that your cover letter is no longer than one side of A4 and address it to Janine Arnold, Head of Trainee Recruitment.

 Yes, all applications are welcome.
 If you are part-way through a law conversion course, you may continue your studies at that institution.
-However, if you have not yet begun your studies, we will ask you to move to BPP Law School.
-If you are part-way through an LPC at another institution, we will need to discuss this with you should you receive an offer.
+However, if you have not yet begun a law conversion course, we will ask you to study the PGDL at BPP Law School.
+If you are part-way through an LPC or SQE prep course at another institution, we will need to discuss this with you should you receive an offer.